 By developing intuitive user interfaces and easy-to-use interactive systems, HCID facilitates how we ‘talk’ to our smart devices.
-With the EIT Digital Master School programme on Human Computer Interaction and Design, you’ll have the skills – and confidence – you need to design the systems that define this interaction.
+With the EIT Digital master's programme in Human Computer Interaction and Design, you will get the skills and knowledge needed to design the systems that define this interaction.

 - User experience (UX) and interaction designers

 - Human factor experts

 - Business development managers

 To enhance the learning experience, the programme includes an opportunity to apply your new skills and knowledge towards creating new products and services based on exceptional usability.

 Unlock new career opportunities

 Careers in HCID are simply exploding.
 You will leave this programme having the training and skills needed to unlock a range of career opportunities.
 Our graduates can be found working in open innovation settings and leading technology companies.
 Some have even gone on to launch their own successful start-ups and consultancies.